FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 What is the healthcare system like in Greece if I am diagnosed with COVID-19?

 Normally, CYA uses private hospitals for its students’ needs.
 However, procedures for COVID-19 testing & hospitalization have been determined and are being controlled by the Greek health authorities.
 Patients and physicians alike have to follow these procedures.
-If hospitalization for COVID-19 is necessary, patients are admitted to public hospitals that are specially designated and appropriately equipped & staffed for COVID-19 treatment.
+If hospitalization for COVID-19 is necessary, patients are admitted to public hospitals or private Clinics that are specially designated and appropriately equipped & staffed for COVID-19 treatment.
 At least two of these hospitals are in close proximity to CYA.

 For any non-COVID-19 related medical needs (outpatient or hospitalization) CYA helps students to a nearby private hospital, Euroclinic, which guarantees a COVID-19-free environment.